PlanterApp/planter_blog/content/posts/samms-gardening-journal/index-1.md

 Plants love to grow; it’s what they do.
 However, sometimes conditions are less than ideal.
 Fertilizers help to optimize plant growth by maximizing the growing conditions and helping to stave off pests and diseases.

-In this article, we’ll go through some easy **at-home fertilizers** you can make that are more environmentally friendly than most commercial options and can be more affordable.
+In this article, we’ll go through some easy **at-home fertilizers** you can make that are more environmentally friendly than most commercial options and can be more affordable, too.

 ### **What Do Fertilizers Do?**

 Fertilizers are food for plants: they provide nutrients for them to grow and thrive.
-Nitrogen, phosphorus, and potassium are the three key fertilizer nutrients, with magnesium, calcium, copper, zinc, and iron being very common too.
+Nitrogen, phosphorus, and potassium are the three key fertilizer nutrients.

 As a quick overview: